 - Vast Differences: When parties start incredibly far apart but know that any agreement is better than no agreement at all, it may be the best option for the parties to “lose” in the negotiation to ensure an agreement.

-- Fairness: In some circumstances, what a party needs the outcome to be fair, even if that means both parties will need to give up asks, it may be best to settle for a lose-lose approach.
+- Fairness: In some circumstances, if a party needs the outcome to be fair, even if that means both parties will need to give up asks, it may be best to settle for a lose-lose approach.

-- Unavoidable Loss: Some circumstances and disputes will end in loss that neither party can avoid.
+- Unavoidable Loss: Some circumstances and disputes will end in a loss that neither party can avoid.
 When this is the case, both parties will lose because they will suffer a loss as a part of the agreement.
 However, the goal of these types of negotiation will be to distribute the loss fairly.

 The outcomes of a negotiation between two opposed parties will likely end in one of three outcomes—win-win, win-lose, or lose-lose.
 The result can depend on a variety of factors in the dispute, but will often happen as a result of the parties’ ability to cooperate.
 A lose-lose situation results when the parties leave the negotiation in a worse position than when they entered, whether it be without an agreement or with an agreement that forced them to give up more than they intended.
 Lose-lose situations should generally be avoided if possible, but occasionally they are necessary, especially when the parties will likely suffer loss no matter the outcome.
 Negotiation allows the parties control over the outcome of their dispute and ensures that they achieve an outcome that satisfies some of their need and wants.

 - Creating Value In Negotiation: Bringing More to the Negotiation Table - March 30, 2023